 There are a number of effective lifecycle (or triggered) emails even a new store owner can consider: cart abandonment emails, a welcome email series, second-order emails, and win-back campaigns.
 Each of these emails has the potential to make a significant impact on customer satisfaction and retention.

 Shopping cart abandonment emails

-The average shopping cart abandonment rate sits between 60% and 80%.
+The average shopping cart abandonment rate sits between 60% and 85%.
 That’s a lot of revenue left unrealized.
 Fortunately, you can win a few of those potential customers back.
-As Drew Sanocki explains, abandoned cart emails typically can recover between 5% and 11% of otherwise lost sales.
+Abandoned cart emails typically can recover between 5% and 11% of otherwise lost sales.

 You may want to consider including an added incentive for completing a purchase, though this can coach shoppers into abandoning their carts for a discount.
 At the very least, use benefits-driven copy that nudges them back to your store with credit card in hand.